Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - Calculate prices

 ### Add product lines from proposal lines tab
 In some instances, a customer will decide to add products after you have generated the proposal.
-Using the add new proposal line within the proposal lines tab will allow you to add last minute products to the proposal and recalculate price.
+Using the add new proposal line within the proposal lines tab will allow you to add last minute products to the proposal and recalculate prices.

 1. (+) New proposal line
 2. Select product